Gyuri1/ISE-passiveID-API/README.md

 # How to install:

-Install the necessary python modules:
+Install the necessary python module:

 `pip install requests`